EndPointCorp/end-point-blog/2017/12/26/enhancing-your-sites-with-vue.html.md

 With a small Vue template and less than 100 lines of code I was able to create a dynamic and very responsive (read: fast!) pagination feature without any DOM manipulation code (e.g. updates, insertions, deletions, etc.).

 With Vue (React and friends as well) you simply manage the state of your application (wishlist items in this case) and let the framework handle the rendering step.
-Give it a try — I think you’ll like it!
+Give it a try—​I think you’ll like it!